MrDGuy/pxt-skillmap-robot-beta/tutorials/platformer/tilemap-tutorial-3.md

 ## Step Two

 Change the dimensions to 10 x 7.
+~hint Click here to see how 🕵🏽

+---

 ![Make a 10x7 tilemap](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-test-2/main/docs/static/tilemap-customize-tile-1.gif "10x7 Tilemap" )
+hint~

 ## Step Three

 Now click on the "My Tiles" and then click the plus sign.
 You may make a custom tile or use one from the gallery.
+~hint Here is how to make a custom startTile 🕵🏽

+---

 ![Make a 10x7 tilemap](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-test-2/main/docs/static/tilemap-customize-tile-2.gif  "10x7 Tilemap" )
+hint~
+~hint Here is how to make a startTile from the Gallery 🕵🏽

+---

 ![Make a 10x7 tilemap](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-test-2/main/docs/static/tilemap-customize-tile-3.gif  "10x7 Tilemap" )
+hint~

 You should make as many types of tiles as you would like.
 You must make a startTile and a goalTile.
 Make sure you name them exactly: startTile & goalTile.

 ## Step Four

 Click the walls tool to create walls around the edge and any walls you want inside your robot's world.
 If you choose to make walls in your world make sure they are different from the non-wall tiles.
+~hint Here is how to make walls 🕵🏽

+---

 ![Add walls](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot-test-2/main/docs/static/tilemap-customize-3.gif "Add walls" )
+hint~

 ## Step Five